 Real easy entrance from a beautiful beach, it starts shallow and gradually goes deeper.
 At 35 ft / 12 m you find a small wreck that has recently been sunk there to attract more marine life.
 A nurse shark has already been spotted there.
 A pronounced slope from 15 ft down to 110 ft gives you the opportunity to admire a myriad of coral combinations.

 A fascinating reef for beginners.
 Parts of a sunken Lockheed Lodestar are scattered at 35 feet of water.
 Coral formations, parrot and angelfish surround the airplane wreckage and coral heads.
-Good chance you will spot turtles at this dive spot!
+Good chance you will spot turtles and stingrays at this dive spot!

 The Jane Sea freighter (250 ft long) was sank nearly upright, and is surrounded by some spectacular sea fans and brain corals.
 At this site you find lots of angelfish and schooling tropical fish in and around the wreck.
 You might even get a certain Titanic Feeling when you go down.